cbuteau/listOfLists/README.md

 # TODO

-Cleanup up code so it is mroe readable.
+Cleanup up code so it is more readable.
 Investigate packaging.

 Cleanup directory so we do not get thumbs.db warning.

 Shrink button images.

+Enable add button when textfield has something.